grackle-project/grackle/doc/source/InstallTest.rst

 +++++++++++++++++++++++++++++++++++++++++++

 To start, we decided not to define each test in pure python because it's convenient to define the tests in the same directory as the build-configuration files that are used in the tests.
-While we could put a conf.py file in each directory, importing the logic gets a little tricky...
+While we could put a conf.py file in each directory, it's not obvious how to make python load multiple files named conf.py (but I'm confident that it's possible).

 This leaves us with picking from a configuration file format.
 The primary contenders are INI, JSON, TOML, and YAML.